Nadia's got a new phone and she won't put it down for anyone. Not even Hamid.

 The evolution of Nadia

-Illustrating a book was as new to Beth as writing one was to my dad, but she learnt really fast.
+Illustrating a book was as new to Beth as writing one was to me, but she learnt really fast.

 How much did you notice?